Archaeology (ARC) - Courses

 Archaeology Analysis Procedures for Teachers

 Taking a hands-on approach to analyzing and interpreting archaeological remains, the class will integrate lectures with demonstrations, experiments, and supervised laboratory projects.
 Study will focus on the potential for interpreting human life ways and adaptations to the environment from stone tools, ceramics, floral, and faunal remains.
 Practical application of the interpretation process will be related to the classroom of the precollegiate instructor.
 Introduction will provide an overview of field procedures.
+This course is taught largely at a graduate level.
 Prerequisite: ARC 490 or ARC 493; junior standing.
 Offered Occasionally.

 ARC 493/593 Cr.3